 Attribute Significance Public permanent file default set Permanent files reside on this public set unless another set is requested.
 Queue set Files with the name INPUT, OUTPUT, or any other special name reside on this set.
 Any file to be named in a ROUTE or DISPOSE control statement must reside on this set.
-Permanent file device A member of a public or private device set can hold permanent files when the device has the permanent file attribute.
+Permanent file device A member of a public or private device set that can hold permanent files.
 Queue device A device on which queue files can reside if the device is a member of the queue set.
 Master device The master device of each private device set must be known before the set can be accessed by a job.